Matgoh/Functioning-Spreadsheet/GUI/README.md

 # Assignment Specific Topics:

 Matthew:
-	- Time Spent Effectively:
+	- Time Spent Effectively:2
-	- Time Spent Debugging:
+	- Time Spent Debugging:6
-	- Time Spent Learning:
+	- Time Spent Learning:12

 //TODO: Add a paragraph or two to the README reflecting on how your estimates are getting better/worse/etc. and what they are telling you about your abilities.